Global Environmental Microbiology (GEM) Course

 The GEM Course is a four-week program integrating classroom learning with field sampling and laboratory protocols in microbial ecology to engage students in scientific analysis and learning.
-Learn what bacteria are, how they work, and what they do at the University of Southern California, the Eastern Sierra Mountains and the Wrigley Marine Science Center on Catalina Island.
+Learn what bacteria are, how they work, and what they do at the University of Southern California and the Wrigley Marine Science Center on Catalina Island.
 Our ideal candidate is early in their college career, scientifically curious, and a hard-working learner.

 NSF Research Experiences for Undergraduates: Community College Cultivation Cohort (C4)